claire-codes/hugo-blog/README.md

 ## Developing

+Install hugo with `brew install hugo`.
+Install node packages with `npm i`.

-`hugo server` locally.
+Run `hugo server` locally and go to `http://localhost:1313/`.
 Push changes and Netlify takes care of the rest.

 ## Sass